Why Many Walt Disney World Vacation Planners Get it Wrong

 Thinking of the Walt Disney World Vacation as a One-Time Occurrence

 Most of the common mistakes noted above are the result of one basic assumption: the Disney vacation planner is thinking of your Walt Disney World vacation as a one-time occurrence.

 This is a mistake.

 I mentioned earlier that it is impossible to experience all of Walt Disney World in one week.
 So instead of trying to jam everything in, thereby jeopardizing the entire weekly experience, it is important to set expectations up front.
 Walt Disney World is a big place and you cannot see it all in one week… and you shouldn’t try to.
 Accept that and you will be one step ahead of many other guests.

 Once that expectation is managed, you can then get started working on a realistic itinerary for the week that will provide a well rounded and rewarding Walt Disney World vacation experience for the entire family unit.
 Back when I was a Disney Travel Advisor I had a very unique discovery approach that I followed with my clients that does just that.
 It is something that I developed after decades of decades of Walt Disney World travel experience.

 Planning a Walt Disney World Deluxe Vacation?

-Subscribe to my Luxury Disney Travel Newsletter to stay up-to-date on all the latest Disney travel news.
+Follow me on Twitter, Instagram, Pinterest and Facebook for the latest news and insights on luxury Disney travel.
 Also, be sure to read my Guide to Planning A Walt Disney World Vacation and my post on the Five Golden Rules of Walt Disney World Vacation Planning.

 Mike Belobradic: The Finer Side of Disney Travel